Getting Started with CodeMantis

 - Normal — You approve each action before it runs.
 Best for learning and sensitive work.

-- Auto-Accept — Claude works without pausing for approval.
+- Auto-Accept — The agent works without pausing for approval.
 Best for fast iteration.

 - Plan — Reasoning only, no code changes.
 Best for architecture discussions.